Adriwin06/Ultimate-CommonUI-Menu-System/README.md

 ## Features
   - Full WIP game menu system
   - Easy prompt system
-  - VERY complete graphics settings, like there is probably too much settings for a normal user, with engine settings as well as Post Process Volume Settings
+  - VERY complete "options menu, like there is probably too much settings for a normal user, with engine settings, Post Process Volume Settings, display settings, TSR/DLSS/FSR/XeSS settings
   - Save system that saves all settings when you quit/reopen the game.
-They now got reapplied automatically at launch and when openning a level.
+They now got reapplied automatically at launch and when openning a level
   - Main menu with background map & camera movements
-  - Pause menu (press ²)
+  - Pause menu (press ² or escape if in standalone mode)
-  - Controller support (except in the "Options" menu but I'm working on it)
+  - Controller support (except for the settings in the "Options" menu but I'm working on it)
   - Partial French localization
   - ~~Every text is on a single string table so it's easier to edit it and to make localization (it's also faster)~~ [for the last commits I didn't take the time to actually add each text in the string table]